openssl ts

 -config configfile

 The configuration file to use.
-Optional; for a description of the default value, see COMMAND SUMMARY.
+Optional; for a description of the default value, see COMMAND SUMMARY in openssl.
 See CONFIGURATION FILE OPTIONS for configurable variables.

 -section tsa_section